onap/integration/docs/docs_E2E_network_slicing.rst

 6. **Intelligent Slicing** - End to end intelligent slicing - closed loop flow is tested with the initial version of Machine Learning MS.

 7. **Carry-over Testing from Honolulu Release**

     - RAN NSSMF Testing

-    (a) Testing completed for the allocation, modification, activation and deactivation of the RAN slice to support option 1 (b) Integration Testing of AN NSSMF with SDNR interactions for allocate and modify flow is completed
+      (a) Testing completed for the allocation, modification, activation and deactivation of the RAN slice to support option1 (b) Integration Testing of AN NSSMF with SDNR interactions for allocate and modify flow is completed
     - E2E Testing

-    (a) Service instantiation for non-shared and shared scenario and fixes to support option1 are done (b) NSI selection process support for shared NSI is tested
+      (a) Service instantiation for non-shared and shared scenario and fixes to support option 1 are done (b) NSI selection process support for shared NSI is tested

 Impacted Modules for Istanbul Release
 -------------------------------------
 - **SO**:

-    (a) Option1 Support (CSMF, NSMF and NSSMFs are within ONAP & TN-FH, TN-MH are created by RAN NSSMF)
+  (a) Support of NSI termination by enhancing the interaction with OOF, AAI and UUI (b) RAN NSSI Termination support with OOF & SDN-R interactions (c) Bug fixes in Option 1 (CSMF, NSMF and NSSMFs are within ONAP & TN-FH, TN-MH are created by RAN NSSMF)

-        1. Bug fixes
+    - **CSMF**: Fixed sNSSAI format and updated authentication for NSMF invocation
+    - **NSMF**: Fixes in NSI termination issues to support OOF interaction for NSI termination query and added subnet Type support for respective TN Domain
+    - **AN NSSMF**: Fixes for different termination scenarios in Option 1
+    - **CN NSSMF**: Bug fixes in shared allocate flow, modify flow and terminate flow
-        2. Slice Profile alignement with NSSMF
+    - Slice Profile alignement with NSSMF
-    (b)  NSMF based TN Slices (TN-FH, TN-MH are created by NSMF)   - Work flow changes to support this approach
+  (d) NSMF based TN Slices (TN-FH, TN-MH are created by NSMF) - Work flow changes to support this approach

 - **OOF**
     (a) Integration with CPS for coverage area to coverage area TA list (b) Bug fixes in NxI termination